eulerbaby123/Wine-quality-qnalysis-via-improved-qpriori-algorithm-and-k-means-clustering/README.md

 the zip is the code for Wine quality qnalysis via improved qpriori algorithm and k-means++ clustering

-if you want to apply the code to your research readour.txt for more imformations due the limited time , i have too many exam , i don't have the time to write a detailed readme.md , I will come back during the Winter vacation!!!!!
+if you want to apply the code to your research. read readour.txt in the zip file for more imformations. due the limited time , i have too many exam , i don't have the time to write a detailed readme.md , I will come back during the Winter vacation!!!!!

 /////////////////////////////////////////////////////////////////////////////////////////